lengors/video-downloader/README.md

 # video-downloader
-Application that allows you to download any video from supported websites!TODO add support for streams.
+Application that allows you to download any video from supported websites!

+TODO add support for streams.